 Element Management Plan Potential Impacts Inefficient use of resources resulting in excessive waste generation Litter or contamination of the site or water through poor waste management practices.
-Sources Packaging Construction wastes Waste dirt or rock from excavation Storage of oils and fuels Domestic waste from construction camp Waste Management on site is to be in accordance with Tutuka power station's existing waste management procedures.
+Sources Packaging Construction wastes Waste dirt or rock from excavation Storage of oils and fuels Domestic waste from construction camp Controls Waste Management on site is to be in accordance with Eskom's existing waste management procedures.
 Where possible, construction wastes on site must be reused or recycled Disposal of waste must be in accordance with relevant legislative requirements.
 The Contractor must familiarise themselves with the definitions of waste and the handling, storage and transport of it as prescribed in the applicable environmental legislation.
-The contractor will appoint a person to manage and control waste.
-Integrated waste management on site will be carried out by following the waste management hierarchy principles.
-Burning of waste material is not permitted.
-The Contractor will provide and maintain adequate facilities for litter collection (e.g. bins) at strategic locations around the site.
-Waste will be sorted at source (i.e. the separation of tins, glass, paper etc).
+The contractor will appoint a person to manage and control waste. • Integrated waste management on site will be carried out by applying, in order of preference, waste avoidance, reuse, recycling and disposal.
+Burning of waste material will not be permitted.
+The Contractor will provide and maintain adequate facilities for litter collection (e.g. bins) at strategic locations around the site camp. • Waste will be sorted at source (i.e. the separation of tins, glass, paper etc).
 Recycled waste of this sort will be collected by a local contractor.
-A high quality of housekeeping will be maintained on all construction sites to ensure that materials are not left where they can be washed or blown away to become litter.
+A high quality of housekeeping will be maintained on all construction

+Element Management Plan sites to ensure that materials are not left where they can be washed or blown away to become litter.
 Littering must be prohibited.
-All waste (general and hazardous) generated during the construction phase may only be disposed of at appropriately licensed sites in terms of applicable Environmental legislation Illegal dumping is prohibited.
-Maintenance Litter collection at all construction sites will be undertaken on a regular basis to prevent littering.
+All waste (general and hazardous) generated during the construction phase may only be disposed of at appropriately licensed sites in terms of applicable Environmental legislation Illegal dumping must be prohibited.
+Maintenance Litter collection at all construction sites will be undertaken at least once per working day.
 Work teams will be supplied with refuse bags which can be disposed of daily in skips at centralised locations.
+All waste containers will be emptied at least once a week.
+Waste documentation must be completed and kept onsite.
+Corrective actions A complaints register must be maintained, in which any complaints from the community must be logged.
+All complaints must be investigated and, if appropriate, acted upon Corrective actions are required to be undertaken immediately after a complaint is made or a non-conformance is identified. •